gunaykrgl/siber_guvenlik/docs/index.md

     - Implementing firewalls to detect and block packets from and to suspicious websites.

     - Employing anti-malware software to identify and remove malware proactively.
 Such software can cross-reference downloaded files with a known malware database before permitting execution, adding an extra layer of security.
+2. **Guessing the password**
+This is generally **not considered** a type of attack as it is based more on passively trying possible passwords.
+However, it is still considered one of the most common method of stealing sensitive data.
+Most people use easy-to-guess passwords like "12345678" and "password".
+Additionally, it is common for people to incorporate their personal information like name, birtplace or birthdate in their passwords.
+Furthermore, using the same password in multiple places is also commonplace.
+Using the same password across multiple places poses a security risk if one of the websites that the user was using the same password gets compromised.
+    **Counter-Strategies**
+    - Using 2 or 3-factor authentication
+    - Providing a limited number of (like 3) wrong password entries
+    - Instructing the staff about using certain password managers, so that they can just memorise a single password to decrypt multiple passwords
+    - Instructing the staff to always check the authenticity of the website before entering their passwords.

 ### Software-based Attacks
 1. **Malwares**